SolastaMods/SolastaUnfinishedBusiness/UnfinishedBusinessInvocations.md

 # Minor Elemental

 Once per turn, when you hit a creature with this weapon, deal an additional 1d6 damage of the selected type.
-This damage increases to 2D6 at level 9th and 3D6 at level 15th.

 # Misty Step